NoahBeto/mobile-bat-counter/README.md

 ## Development Container

-Docker can be used to create a reproducible development environment containing CUDA, PyTorch, YOLO, and computer vision dependencies.
+Docker can be used to create a reproducible development environment containing:

+- CUDA
+- PyTorch
+- YOLOv11
+- OpenCV
+- Computer vision dependencies

 Build the development image: